There’s Something About Diana

 Kristen Stewart is set to take the baton next, with an upcoming biopic titled Spencer.
 Early photographs of Stewart in-costume, her hair in that classic blonde do, almost entirely covering her eyes, have been released.
 The film is set to hit cinemas this autumn, and until then all we can do is guesswork.
 Personally, I find it difficult to envision Stewart in the role.
 I’m not sure if it’s because she’s such a distinctive actress that I can’t imagine her imitating one very specific person, or because she’s following on from an impeccable performance, or simply because she’s American.
 I think reserving judgement is the best bet for now, though.
-Especially given the fact that the film will do something that few, if any, depictions since Diana’s death have done: not address her death, or even the fallout from her divorce.
+Especially given the fact that the film will do something that few, if any, depictions since Diana’s death have done: not address her death.
 Even Morgan can’t resist the temptation to reprise Diana in the form of another actress in the upcoming season of The Crown.
 One can only assume that he plans to use season five of The Crown to unpick her final years.

 Spencer, rather, will focus on one very specific Christmas period, sometime in the early 90s, when Diana decided to end her marriage to Charles.
 This approach might just work, as it does not attempt to fit her lifetime into ninety-minutes.
 It does not pretend to know-all; something about this seems to agitate audiences.
 Who is anyone, directorial credentials or not, to say they knew Diana better than anyone else?
 Millions of people felt like they knew Diana.
 In fact, millions still feel like they know her.
 Something about Diana just made people shut up and listen.
 This is the quality one needs to play Diana and play her well.
 This is perhaps also the quality that made Markle such a polarising figure when she joined the Royals.
 She has a humanness about her; she’s obviously not perfect, we all know that, but nor is she trying to be.
 The Royals, in contrast, pursue perfection like it’s attainable.
 Diana laughed in the face of this, and for that, the public will never forget her.